-- Caregivers, family members, donees, deputies and professionals who care for or treat a person who may have difficulty in making a particular decision should take all practicable steps to help the person make his own decisions.
+- 3.4.1 Caregivers, family members, Donees, Deputies and professionals who care for or treat a person who may have difficulty in making a particular decision should take all practicable steps to help the person make his own decisions.
 They should not exert pressure or impose their views on the person they are supporting when helping him make a decision.
-The type of support the person should receive depends on the type of decision he has to make and the circumstances. - The individual should not make a decision on behalf of a person simply because that person has difficulty communicating.
-Instead, the individual should provide support, for example, by providing information in more accessible formats such as large fonts and drawings, and using - In emergency situations, for example, serious injury from an accident, it may not be practicable to take as many steps to support a person to make his own decisions.
+The type of support the person should receive depends on the type of decision he has to make and the circumstances. - 3.4.2 The individual should not make a decision on behalf of a person simply because that person has difficulty communicating.
+Instead, the individual should provide support, for example, by providing information in more accessible formats such as large fonts and drawings, and using different forms of communication such as sign language, Braille and so on. - 3.4.3 In emergency situations, for example, serious injury from an accident, it may not be practicable to take as many steps to support a person to make his own decisions.
 All that can be done may be to keep the person informed of what is going on and why procedures are being done.